-Yet one problem is more complex than the others: the mismatch between the medical care that people should get, and the care that they do get.
-About one-third of medical spending is not associated with improved outcomes, significantly cutting the efficiency of the medical system.
+Health care is notorious for market imperfections.
+For a number of reasons, medical care markets do not always work well.
+Within the plethora of health care problems, though, one problem sticks out: the mismatch between the medical care that people should get, and the care that they do get.
+About one-third of medical spending is not associated with improved outcomes, significantly cutting the efficiency of the medical system and leading to enormous adverse effects.